sdttttt/sdttttt/README.md

 Hi, I am a lazy casual farmers, on the Internet.
 I like computer engineering, but I don't like writing code.（x _x）

-The software I write *on Github* is in the **Public Domain**, and yes, I don't even own the **copyright** on it, and I'm not responsible for it. **At the same time, I do not accept any sponsorship.**

 If you like my work very much, you can send me a positive email.
 Thank you. (" A")

-The rest of the time, I am just an ordinary game player and paper lover.

 ## In addition